George Beattie (poet): Death

 After completing a narrative of his relations with the lady, contained in a history of his life from 1821 to 1823, he provided himself with a pistol purchased in Aberdeen, and, going to St Cyrus, shot himself next to his sister Mary's grave in the Auld Nether Kirkyard on 29 September 1823.
 He was just 38 years of age.

 After a wild and stormy night, his body was discovered the following day by a herd boy named William Reith, lying in a 'natural position', resting his head and shoulders on the west wall of the kirkyard, with a letter to his brother David by his side.

 Of the woman who sent him thus brokenhearted in mad despair to an early grave he takes leave in some lines of touching intensity of feeling within his final poems, "The Appeal" and "Farewell Sonnet", if not sublime, they are at least full of sad and sincere beauty.

-Thus came an end to all the bright, golden visions of a courageous, honest and true heart.
+Thus came an end to all the bright and golden visions of a courageous, honest and true heart.

 Ms. William Gibson (Smart), after a life of alleged loveless comfort, followed by a lingering illness of two years, died in her 42nd year on 22 January 1840 at Castlested in Montrose whilst crying out the name of the man who had given her his heart, George Beattie.
 She was buried in Rosehill Cemetery of Montrose.

 Since his death, his poems, accompanied with a memoir, went through several editions.